top of page

 The advance rate chart is useful for understanding when an opportunity that is stuck in a stage is most likely to advance.
 For example, if an opportunity is in stage 4 for 100 days, it is highly unlikely to ever advance.
 Funnelcast uses a more nuanced version of this information as an early indicator to highlight the urgency to advance an opportunity—lest it succumb to the maxim that “time kills all deals.”

-Admittedly, the win rate vs. conversion rate distinction is a subtle concept that takes some time to grasp.
+Admittedly, the win rate vs. conversion rate (advance rate) distinction is a subtle concept that takes some time to grasp.
 But unlike conversion rates, win rates are precisely defined, and usable for forecasting and sales process optimization.

-Next time someone asks about your conversion rates, maybe you should show them these sample charts.
+Next time someone asks about your "conversion" rates, maybe you should show them these sample charts.
 Then ask them what they hope to get out of it and if what they really want is win rates.
 Either way, Funnelcast has you covered.

 bottom of page